nobl/ioBroker.senec/README.md

    *Read-only number, which designates the number of wallbox [0..3].
 This is only available on systems with configured wallboxes.*

 ## Changelog
+### 1.1.0 (NoBl)
+* Updated to current adapter template
+* Integrated GitHub Testing and auto npm publishing
+* Some other administrative updates

 ### 1.0.13 (NoBl)
 * Added System Description 19 for Senec.Home V3 Hybrid (Credits to noffycws)
 * Added Mode Descriptions for 86-91.
 (Credits to noffycws)